twisterarmy/twisterad/README.md

 * `systemctl enable` - start on system boot
 * `systemctl start twisterad` - launch
 * `systemctl status twisterad` - check service status
+* to apply any changes in the rotation `config.json`, run `systemctl restart twisterad`

 > [!NOTE]
 > After launch, `twisterad` listens for the `twisterd` connection to be established,